 A seven day window to get a donor to the university.

-There is a window of seven days to get a donor to the university before a body starts to decompose.
+There is a window of seven days to get a donor to the university.
 In the meantime, they stay at the chapel of rest.

 A long medical questionnaire to be completed by GP

 The next stage was for the GP who had signed the death certificate to complete a questionnaire.
 A donor must die of natural causes and their body be in a good state of repair.
 The GP was too busy so, with my nursing knowledge I was able to get this done quickly with Michelle.
 Otherwise the donation wouldn’t have happened.